Monet Brown was the new girl when she arrived on the Talladega College campus Aug. 14.

 "You are so isolated," Brown said.
 "It just causes you to sit there and think about everything you're going through. … There is nothing to distract you."

 According to the CDC, the COVID-19 pandemic also increased the need for mental health services, especially among young adults.

 COVID-19 cases are dropping statewide.
 According to the Alabama Department of Public Health, there have been only 18 confirmed cases in Talladega County over the last 14 days out of 1,775 people tested.

-While good news, an end to the pandemic doesn’t mean an end to the upheaval it brought with it.
-Masks may become less common, but for many who lost jobs, loved ones or suffered other hardships, this summer won’t represent a return to normalcy where their mental health is concerned.
+While good news, an end to the pandemic doesn't mean an end to the upheaval it brought.
+Masks may become less common, but for many who lost jobs, loved ones or suffered other hardships, this summer won't represent a return to normalcy where their mental health is concerned.

 "Are they mentally going to be OK?" asked Michael Brown, Talladega College's director of Wellness, Counseling and ADA Services, referring to students who test positive for COVID-19.
 "Because we don't know where they're already at anyway. … COVID changed a lot, and a lot of fears came through the surface."

 Brown also serves as the co-director for COVID safety on campus, and he suggested that a year of fear and anxiety could funnel into depression.

 For the players and coaches, much of their anxiety seemed to revolve around the seemingly endless number of COVID-19 tests required to play.

 No one wanted to be known as the player who ruined the season.
 A single positive test would have likely canceled, or at least postponed, roughly 15 to 20 percent of the regular-season games in one fell swoop.